 Travel is generally included in most furniture assemblers’ flat rates or hourly pricing.
 However, some may charge an additional fee if a customer’s home or office is outside the professional’s standard service range.
 This additional cost helps cover the assembler’s time and transportation expenses traveling to and from the job site.
 Handy G Flat Package Furniture Assembly charges a $15 travel fee for extra far distances.

-Ask whether the professional offers any discounts.
-Some furniture assemblers offer seasonal specials and year-round price reductions for groups such as military members, seniors and students.
-Handy G Flat Package Furniture Assembler offers 10 percent off for college students.
+- Ask if there are discounts: Some furniture assemblers offer seasonal specials and year-round price reductions for groups such as military members, seniors, and students.
+It never hurts to ask!

 - DIY it: If the piece doesn’t look particularly difficult or complicated to put together, consider trying to put it together yourself to save some cash.

 - Plan to have multiple items assembled: To avoid getting slapped with a minimum fee charge for assembling only one item, plan to have the furniture assembly professional put together multiple pieces.
 It’s a better bang-for-your-buck!

 To most people, assembling furniture is time consuming, difficult, and overall a total pain.
 From frustrating and complicated instruction manuals to lifting awkward, heavy boxes, it’s enough to make us not want to buy furniture at all.
 That’s why it’s a smart move to hire a professional furniture assembler or handyman to do the heavy lifting for you (literally).